DigiByte-Core/BankBox/README.md

 It utilizes [DigiAssets full-node](https://github.com/DigiByte-Core/Full-Node), which in its turn is dependant on [DigiByte-Core](https://github.com/DigiByte-Core/DigiVault/blob/master/README.md), the DigiByte reference client.<br>
 It downloads and maintains a full copy of the blockchain **locally**, coupled with parsed DigiAssets assets layer of DigiAssets payload transactions - so it keeps the protocol true **peer-to-peer** with no dependance on external servers.

 **Note:** A DigiAssets transaction, just as any other DigiByte transaction, requires a tiny amount of DGB to be transferred with it.
-Since the DigiValut gives full control to the user, it's up to the DigiVault client to finance DigiAssets transactions.
+Since the DigiVault gives full control to the user, it's up to the DigiVault client to finance DigiAssets transactions.

 If you would like to deep dive to our programmatic Node.js (and browser) API for issuance and transfer of digital assets, go to [Getting started with DigiAssets SDK](https://github.com/DigiByte-Core/DigiAssets-docs/blob/master/getting_started.md).